-So, while fishing may not be the most dangerous sport for the body as a whole, the fact that a larger number of eye injuries come when fishing than when participating in any other sport, is certainly eye opening.
-Hopefully, this information motivates anglers to protect their eyes not just from the sun’s rays but from their own fishing gear as well.
+Fishing is not the most dangerous sport for the body as a whole.
+However, more eye injuries come when fishing than from any other sport.
+Hopefully, this information motivates anglers to protect their eyes not just from the sun’s rays but also from their fishing gear.